Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 for rendering translucent materials.
 If UseDepthPeeling is off, alpha blending is used.
 Initial value is off.

+### delegate

+Set/Get a custom Render call.
+Allows to hook a Render call from an external project.It will be used in place of vtkRenderer::Render() if it is not NULL and its Used ivar is set to true.
+Initial value is NULL.

 ### occlusionRatio (set/get Number)